RoliSoft/RS-Text-Forwarder-AppEngine-Server/README.md

 ## Installation

 1. Create a new AppEngine instance.
 Good luck finding a name that's not taken.
+2. Enable Google Cloud Messaging and request a server key.
-2. Checkout this repository.
+3. Checkout this repository.
-3. Replace a few hard-coded URLs with your own.
+4. Configure the global variables at the top of the file, most importantly `APPID` and `GCMKEY`.
 4. Download AppEngine Python SDK, if you don't already have it.
-5. Upload the application:
+5. Upload the application by issuing:

         appcfg.py -e <your-email> --passin update .